 There are helpful and unhelpful ways of reacting to a situation, often determined by how you think about them.

-For example, if your marriage has ended in divorce, you might think you have failed and that you are not capable of having another meaningful relationship.
+For example, if your marriage has ended in divorce, you might think you've failed and that you're not capable of having another meaningful relationship.

 This could lead to you feeling hopeless, lonely, depressed and tired, so you stop going out and meeting new people.
 You become trapped in a negative cycle, sitting at home alone and feeling bad about yourself.

 But rather than accepting this way of thinking you could accept that many marriages end, learn from your mistakes and move on, and feel optimistic about the future.